Multigroup Radiation Diffusion on a Moving Mesh: Implementation in RICH and Application to Tidal Disruption Events: Numerical Results

 by identifying the distance $r_{\vec{\Omega}}$ along a ray originating at the black hole, where the outward group optical depth reaches

 We further define the angle-averaged group luminosity to be

-In Figs.~\ref{fig:skymaps_150}--\ref{fig:skymaps_400} we show isotropic equivalent Mollweide skymaps of band luminosities at \(t=0.40,\,0.79,\) and \(2.08\,t_{\rm fb}\), respectively.
+In Figs.~\ref{fig:skymaps_150}--\ref{fig:skymaps_400} we show isotropic equivalent Mollweide skymaps of the Optical + UV (i-UVW2 bands) and the X-ray (Hard+Soft bands) luminosities at \(t=0.40,\,0.79,\) and \(2.08\,t_{\rm fb}\), respectively.
 Figure~\ref{fig:skymaps_ratios} also presents ratio maps (Optical+UV/X-ray and Optical+UV/He) at \(t=0.79\,t_{\rm fb}\).
 Near peak luminosity, the Optical+UV emission is strongest along the disrupted star's orbital plane, consistent with reprocessing of an ionizing continuum in dense debris, whereas the X-ray bands peak at higher inclinations off the plane, where the reprocessing column density is lower (see especially Figs.~\ref{fig:skymaps_208},~\ref{fig:skymaps_ratios}).
 At \(t=2.08\,t_{\rm fb}\) a localized X-ray bright spot appears (Fig.~\ref{fig:skymaps_400}), density and temperature slices indicate it arises from hot gas breaking out of the inner disk (Figs.~\ref{fig:TDE_Xray_density_400}--\ref{fig:TDE_temperatue_400}).

 We further quantify the observable features of this simulated TDE by plotting sky-averaged multiband light curves, in Fig. \ref{fig:TDE_lightcurves}.
 The sky-averaged light curves exhibit a clear X‑ray flash, peaking at $\approx2.5$ days after disruption (Fig. \ref{fig:TDE_lightcurves}).
 This result appears consistent with earlier predictions of similar X-ray flashes in supermassive black hole TDEs from \cite{steinberg_streamdisk_2024}, which appear to have been observed in the (supermassive) TDE AT 2022dsb \citep{malyali_transient_2024}.
+We note the presence of a brief, earlier spike at $t\approx 0.6\ \text{days}$.
+As stated in the caption of Fig.~\ref{fig:TDE_lightcurves}, we regard this earliest spike as likely being a numerical artifact associated with under-resolution of the returning stream tip near pericenter at early times, when its density is low.
+Similar early flashes of radiation from the stream tip were seen in preliminary, under-resolved runs in \citet{Martire+25}.
 In contrast to \citet{steinberg_streamdisk_2024}, we have made self-consistent predictions for the time-dependent X-ray luminosity in this paper using our novel multigroup FLD transfer module; with grey simulations, spectral predictions can only be made in post-processing, which may not be self-consistent in situations like TDE circularization where (frequency-dependent) radiation pressure dominates over purely hydrodynamical forces.

 Both this multigroup simulation and the post-processing of grey RHD results in \citet{steinberg_streamdisk_2024} suggest that early X-ray flashes can be produced by the activity of the nozzle shock at times (and viewing angles) when the column density of colder absorbing debris is not yet too large.
 This X-ray flash merits further investigation: if detected in future samples of TDEs, it could serve as a ``starting gun,'' timing the onset of mass return to pericenter.
 As many of the thorniest theoretical questions concerning TDEs are downstream from long-standing uncertainties concerning the duration of the circularization process, a concrete measurement of the time when circularization begins would be highly valuable.